-Dedicated Custody Lawyers Help Clients Through All Complications That May Arise in Hatfield Child Custody Cases
+Dedicated Child Custody Lawyers in Hatfield Help Clients Through All Complications That May Arise in Child Custody Cases

 Child custody determinations are made based upon what is in the best interests of the child, but this determination is not always straightforward when the ideal circumstances are not possible.
 Determining a child’s “best interests” requires examination of a number of different factors, including:

 - The parents’ current custodial arrangement and whether one parent already provides primary care for the children,

 - Whether one parent is more likely to encourage the child’s relationship with the other parent,